Onlookers stunned as alligator pulled from Brooklyn park pond

 Four-foot alligator nicknamed ‘Godzilla’ found in Brooklyn park

-Visitors to a park in Brooklyn, New York were enjoying their weekend when they spotted something extremely worrying — a four-foot alligator, floating in a pond not far from where families and children play.
+Visitors to a park in Brooklyn, New York, were enjoying their weekend when they spotted something extremely worrying — a four-foot alligator, floating in a pond not far from where families and children play.

 The alligator was spotted off the shore of Duck Island by a passerby.
 That individual notified the city.